nekowasabi/street-storyteller/README.md

 SaC(StoryWriting as Code).

-Support for creating a story.
+Support for writing a story.

 ## Usage

-Under construction...
+`storyteller` is a command line tool for writing stories in a structured way.

 ## Feature(TODO)
+- [ ] Generate a project directory for storytelling
+- [ ] Extract idea from own datalake with shellscript.
+- [ ] Unit test for story with AI.

-- Validate a setting of a story in a manuscript
+- [ ] Validate a setting of a story in a manuscript
-- Validate a foreshadowing in a manuscript
+- [ ] Validate a foreshadowing in a manuscript
-- Validate typo
+- [ ] Validate typo with textlint
-- Output writing status for statusline in vim
+- [ ] Output writing status for statusline in vim
-- Visualize writing progress
+- [ ] Visualize story structure
-- Integrate AI for writing(Just a idea)
+- [ ] Integrate AI for writing(Just a idea)
+- [ ] Talk with AI.

 ## Misc